 The designated senior manager should complete the Allegation Management Referral Form the same day if agreed by the LADO as a referral.
 This is to ensure the accuracy of the information, and the quality of response.
-If an allegation requires immediate attention, but is received outside normal office hours, the designated senior manager should consult the Children's social care emergency duty team or local police and inform the LADO as soon as possible.
+If an allegation requires immediate attention, but is received outside normal office hours, the designated senior manager should consult the Children's Social Care emergency duty team or local police and inform the LADO as soon as possible.

-If a police officer receives an allegation, they should, without delay, report it to the designated detective sergeant on the child abuse investigation team (CAIT).
-The detective sergeant should then immediately inform the LADO as soon as possible.
+If an allegation is received against a police officer, the receiving officer should, without delay, report it to the duty detective sergeant on the child abuse investigation team (CAIT) or a duty detective sergeant within Wiltshire Police's Vulnerability Directorate.
+If the allegation is received within MASH, this should be raised with the MASH supervisor/detective sergeant.
+The detective sergeant should then immediately inform the Professional Standards Department and LADO as soon as possible.

-Similarly, an allegation made to Children's social care should be immediately reported to the LADO.
+Similarly, an allegation made to Children's Social Care should be immediately reported to the LADO.
 Where this is in another team within Children's Social Care, they should refer to the LADO.